lbastigk/Nebulite/README.md

 - **GLOBAL**: Shared game state (time, input, settings)

 Examples:
-- movement being triggered by `$(global.input.keyboard.w)`: sets velocity or request to move a distance
+- movement being triggered by `{global.input.keyboard.w}`: sets velocity or request to move a distance
-- animation being triggered by attributes: `$(self.isMoving)`: increment spritesheet offset
+- animation being triggered by attributes: `{self.isMoving}`: increment spritesheet offset
-- boundary check being triggered by `$(other.isSolid)`: forces velocity of self to 0
+- boundary check being triggered by `{other.isSolid}`: forces velocity of self to 0

-Nebulites expression system also offers a flexible, cached, resource-retrieval system through `$(<linkToFile>:<key>)`, allowing for easy implementation of structured read-only data as JSON:
+Nebulites expression system also offers a flexible, cached, resource-retrieval system through `{<linkToFile>:<key>}`, allowing for easy implementation of structured read-only data as JSON:

 ```
-eval echo Hello, my name is $(./Resources/.../names.jsonc:characters.level1.npc_guard).
+eval echo Hello, my name is {./Resources/.../names.jsonc:characters.level1.npc_guard}.
 ```
 Only the retrieval of simple data types is supported.
 Full object/array-access yields `{Object}`/`{Array}`.
 If you wish to retrieve complex data, use JSON-Specific functioncalls to copy from read-only data: